chauff/cse1500-web-transcripts/_lectures/sessions.md

 }
 ```

 On our [CSE1500](https://chauff.github.io/Web-Teaching) it is possible to highlight pieces of text and add a few notes.
 You may have noticed that you were not asked to provide a username/password to enable highlighting.
-If we would have chosen to store those highlights/notes on a server, it would have been necessary to add an authorization step (you probably only want to receive your own notes and higlights!).
+If we would have chosen to store those highlights/notes on a server, it would have been necessary to add an authorization step (you probably only want to receive your own notes and highlights!).
 Here, we store all this information on the client-side only.
 We could have used cookies for this purpose but there is a more recent solution: [local storage](https://developer.mozilla.org/en-US/docs/Web/API/Window/localStorage).
 Local storage persists data on disk and has an intuitive programming interface:

 ```javascript
 localStorage.setItem('1600637','Why not use something else?'); //add a data item (key/value must be strings)